 Internally, it saw a political shift in power to the ordinary farmers, the “common man”, above all the growing number of those in the midwest who saw the political elites of the east coast states, who had dominated American politics since Colonial times, as not representing their interests.
 This led to the rise of the Jacksonian Democrats, a wide-ranging political movement which brought Andrew Jackson to the presidency in 1828.
 It remained the dominant political force into the 1840s.

 In 1830 President Andrew Jackson signed into law the Indian Removal Act.
-By the terms of this act, Native Americans were offered the choice, either of giving up tribal membership and assimilating into white American society, or of being relocated to Federal-controlled lands further west, mostly in Oklahoma and Kansas.
+By the terms of this act, Native Americans were offered the choice, either of giving up tribal membership and assimilating into White American society, or of being relocated to Federal-controlled lands further west, designated Indian Territory.

 Under this act, numerous removal treaties were signed, with most Native Americans reluctantly agreeing to give up their ancestral homes.
 Those that chose to comply were escorted to their new homes by US troops.
 They travelled by foot, sometimes in harsh conditions.
 It has been estimated that some 70,000 Native Americans were relocated, of whom 18,000 died from disease, hunger and cold on the way.
 These forced relocations came to be known as the “Trail of Tears”.